 Note: transport distances assume a German plant location and the supply chain distances are based on average sales for 2010.
-Foundations and other sites parts are estimated distances by Vestas.
+Foundations and other site parts are estimated distances by Vestas.
+Refer to section 8.2.6 for a sensitivity analysis of another transport scenario.